Ed Gardner

-Ed Gardner (born Edward Poggenberg; June 29, 1901 – August 17, 1963) was an American comic actor, writer and director, best remembered as the creator and star of the radio's popular Duffy's Tavern comedy series.
+Ed Gardner (born Edward Poggenberg; June 29, 1901 – August 17, 1963) was an American comic actor, writer, and director; he is best remembered as the creator, and star, of the radio's popular Duffy's Tavern comedy series.

 Early years

 Gardner was born Edward Poggenberg in Astoria, New York.
 His father was an ornamental plasterer who also played semiprofessional baseball.
 Gardner attended Public School 4 and William Cullen Bryant High School in Astoria.
 He dropped out of school when he was 14 in order to play the piano at a neighborhood saloon.

 Before going into entertainment as a career, Gardner worked as a stenographer, a clerk for a railroad, and a salesman.
 He became interested in the theater when he worked with publicity for producer Crosby Gaige.

 During World War I, Gardner served in the 7th Regiment from New York.

 Early career

 Gardner's initial venture into producing came when he and actor Eddie Blaine joined forces to produce the comedy College (or Collitch) at the Cherry Lane Theatre in Greenwich Village.
 It was then that he changed his name, signing the contract with "Ed Gardner", rather than "Ed Poggenburg".

 Gardner was a representative for the J. Walter Thompson advertising agency before going into show business.
 He began producing for the stage in the early 1930s.
 He produced the drama play Coastwise on Broadway (1931) and wrote and directed the Broadway comedy After Such Pleasures (1934).